hyprwm/hyprland-wiki/content/Hypr Ecosystem/hyprsunset.md

 ## Usage

 To autostart hyprsunset, add: `hyprsunset` to your `hyprland.lua`'s autostart.
-Alternatively, use `systemctl --user enable --now hyprsunset.service` in order to use hyprsunset as a systemd user service.
+If Hyprland is started with [uwsm](../../Useful-Utilities/Systemd-start), you can use `systemctl --user enable --now hyprsunset.service`.

 Hyprsunset can also be controlled by supplying arguments to the command.
 By specifying `hyprsunset --temperature 5000` you will override the current active config's temperature setting.
 This however, will be overridden once a new profile is activated.